-Become an essential part of a child’s early years, where learning through play is a vital part of development, in our Early Childhood Education programs.
-Offering a one-year certificate, a two-year diploma, and a one-year internship certificate for those already working in the field, our Early Childhood Education (ECE) programs are approved for licensing in most provinces and territories and have been designed for flexibility.
+Become an essential part of a child’s early years, where learning through play is vital to development, in our Early Childhood Education (ECE) programs.
+Offering a one-year certificate, a two-year diploma, and a one-year internship certificate for those already working in the field, our ECE programs are approved for licensing in most provinces and territories and have been designed for flexibility.
+The one-year certificate is offered on our main campus as well as fully online.
+Year 2 of the Diploma is offered through online learning.

 Apply Now Grab and Go Information